centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/advanced-configuration.md

 You can change this port (e.g., if you have a firewall on your network blocking these ports).

-> If the new port is below 1024, use this procedure below "Define
+> If the new port is below 1024, use the procedure below, "Define
-> port below 1024" instead.
+> port below 1024", instead.

 On your Centreon MAP server, stop the Centreon MAP server: